Dairy Products for Lactose Intolerance

 The Best Cheese for Lactose Intolerance

 If you’re lactose intolerant, enjoying cheese may seem impossible, but it doesn’t have to!
-Many delicious lactose-free cheese and low-lactose cheese options are available, allowing you to savor your favorite cheesy dishes without the digestive discomfort.
+Many delicious lactose-free cheese and low-lactose cheese options are available, allowing you to savor your favorite cheesy dishes without digestive discomfort.
 Let’s dive into the types of cheeses that are best for those avoiding lactose.

 There are several types of cheeses that those with lactose intolerance are able to enjoy in moderation.
 Natural cheeses such as Cheddar, Colby, Monterey Jack, Mozzarella and Swiss contain minimal amounts of lactose.
 Shred them onto veggies, pastas and salads.